top of page

 • be willing to participate in monthly strategy meetings, to observe legislative committee meetings, and to update the listserv for a specific subject area.

-Issue Specialists
+Issue Specialist

-... typically focus on an area where they have a strong interest and relevant expertise.
-They work with the Advocacy Committee Chair and Policy Affairs Manager to take responsibility for a specific subject area outlined in the LWV Ohio Agenda for Action and/or LWVUS Impact on Issues With Support Team Members, they are responsible for
+Issue Specialists typically focus on an area where they have a strong interest and relevant expertise.
+They work with the Advocacy Committee Chair and Policy Affairs Manager to lead on a given issue.

 • developing and presenting testimony, sharing information with League members, develops action alerts, connects with other allies, and communicates with appropriate legislative leaders.